 Graduate Certificate in Film and Media Studies

-The Graduate Certificate in Film and Media Studies provides a concentration in core film and media theory and history courses.
+The Graduate Certificate in Film and Media Studies offers students an opportunity to engage in core film and media theory and history courses.
 This certificate is designed for graduate students whose research includes analysis of media text and technologies, and provides training in methodologies and a basic familiarity with critical and theoretical discourse, both historical and contemporary, in which film and media are discussed.
 Applicants do not need to be current KU students to apply to this certificate.

 Admission to Graduate Studies